mdavids/rfc/content/draft-davids-forsalereg-20.md

 The operational convention described in this document does not require any protocol change.

-Furthermore, (#ethicalconsids) discusses some ethical considerations.
-In particular, the approach in this document aims to promote a more equitable domain aftermarket and to minimise the potential for unintended commercial entanglements by registries.
+The approach in this document aims to promote a more equitable domain aftermarket and to minimise the potential for unintended commercial entanglements by registries.

 Examples are provided in (#examples).